thlaure/thlaure/README.md

 - A one-day course per year about ecological and energy transition, digital sobriety, and software ec-design

 #### *09/2021 - today* : **Fullstack web developer** at [La Boîte Immo](https://www.la-boite-immo.com/) - Hyères (83)
+- Participation in front-end and back-end development of customer site templates
+- Maintenance and evolution of in-house PHP framework
+- Overhaul of e-mail alert system
+- Set up a collaborative monitoring system within R&D
+- Implementation of a development environment based on WSL2 and then Docker
+- Reduction of technical debt
+- Integration of a partner's API for the property valuation module on customer sites
+- Development of internal Symfony and API Platform tools
+- Conduct code reviews and ensure that our Git flow standards are respected
+- GA4 API integration for our backoffice

 #### *09/2018 - 08/2021* : **Fullstack web developer** at [Coexel](https://www.coexel.com/) - Toulon (83)
 - Work-study program with the CNAM IT engineering school